 We all experience defining moments in our lives, when we realize our journey has begun a new chapter.
 For adults it may be marriage, or a child being born.
 For many kids it could be going from elementary to middle school, getting their driver’s license, or making a certain sports team.
 But for campers at Camp Voyageur, a defining moment is without a doubt completing the Grand Portage.
+There are many benefits of wilderness adventure camps, and one is that is quickens emotional maturation.
 It is no exaggeration to say that the Grand Portage turns boys into men.

 The trip to Grand Portage usually starts just north of camp and always ends at Lake Superior.
 It covers a distance of around 150 miles.
 Crews paddles down the Voyageur’s Highway, which is the historic trade route the French voyageurs frequently traveled from Lake Superior to inland Minnesota during the 18th century.
 The route mostly runs along the US/Canadian border.
 It ends with the Grand Portage, an 8.5-mile portage from Fort Charlotte into Lake Superior.